Peter Brant: Film producer

 Brant's interest in art also led him to film production.
 He was a producer of the films L’Amour (1972) directed by Paul Morrissey, and Andy Warhol's Bad (1977) directed by Jed Johnson.
 Brant invested $800,000 in Bad, and when the film was a commercial failure it caused a rift in their friendship.
 Brant blamed Warhol for "not giving his all to the project, and proceeded to put five big Warhols up for auction at Sotheby’s in 1978."
 In September 1981, Warhol stated in his diary: "I had to meet Peter Brant for lunch at the office. ...
 He picked out some prints, and now we're all settled with him on the money he invested in Bad and he never has to come back.
 Good."

 Brant was an executive producer of the award-winning films Basquiat (1996) and Pollock (2000).
-He was also co-producer of the Peabody- and Emmy-award-winning PBS documentary, Andy Warhol: A Documentary (2006).
+He was also co-producer of the Peabody- and Emmy Award-winning PBS documentary, Andy Warhol: A Documentary (2006).
 Brant was also a producer of The Homesman (2014).

 Art collection and the Brant Foundation

 Brant is one of the world's Top 200 art collectors.
 He bought his first pieces of art after turning an $8,000 investment into several hundred thousand dollars as a young man.
 His first purchases according to The New York Times, included "a couple of Warhols and, later, a major Franz Kline.”
 In 1970, his painting Campbell's Soup Can With Peeling Label (1962) by Andy Warhol sold for $60,000 at an auction, making Warhol the most expensive American artist alive at the time.
 In 1976, Brant commissioned Warhol to paint his cocker spaniel, Ginger.
 Warhol made two paintings of Ginger, as well as drawings.
 Brant is one of the largest collector's of Warhol's art.

 Brant is a member of the Advisory Council of the Andy Warhol Museum in Pittsburgh.
 The Museum of Contemporary Art in Los Angeles named Brant to its board of trustees in December 2009.
+He has also served on the Board of Trustees at the Guggenheim Museum, as well as the Chairman's Council at the Museum of Modern Art.

 Brant's collection is on display to the public at the two locations of the Brant Foundation Art Study Center, in Greenwich, Connecticut and the East Village neighborhood of Manhattan.
 His collection includes numerous works by Warhol, Jean-Michel Basquiat, Jeff Koons, Dan Flavin, Glenn Ligon, and Cady Noland.
 Brant is one of Basquiat's major collectors.
 In 2020, he sold his Basquiat painting Boy and Dog in a Johnnypump (1982) to Ken Griffin for more than $100 million.